 According to the 1940 census, the four men assigned to the station that year were: Guy L. Gordon, William A. Keller, Henry Richileau, and Paul Johnecheck.

 In 1976, Lansing Shoal Lighthouse was automated, and its last crew removed.
 The station’s Fresnel lens remained in service until 1985, when it was dismantled and later placed on exhibit at the Michigan Historical Museum in Lansing.
-It seems appropriate that the lens that warned mariners of Lansing Shoal for fifty-eight years found a new home a city named Lansing.
+It seems appropriate that the lens that warned mariners of Lansing Shoal for fifty-eight years found a new home in a city named Lansing.